Menu

 * * * * * * * *

-The idea for this website came indirectly from the pandemic.
+The idea for this website came indirectly from the Covid pandemic.
 I was noticing that people with spare time on their hands were posting inaccurate family history on-line, information that had been researched and corrected years ago.
 Even experienced researchers were leaving old information on their websites, inaccuracies that were directly and indirectly misleading many of our cousins.
 There wasn't a single website that was correcting common mistakes, or assessing unlikelihoods about our Bratt ancestors.
 This situation would lead to new generations of researchers wading through masses of misleading family history when they could be doing research with real value.
 The idea for a website that would showcase the most important of what we know, and the most important of what we don't know, suggested itself.
 If you find this website half as interesting to browse as I found it to build, it was well worth the effort.